 • Efforts were taken to coordinate among teachers to perceive and plan for more or less smooth student workload over the period and to have sufficient time gap between two consecutive course examinations.
-This practice should continue to make sure students have an evenly distributed work load.
+This practice should continue to make sure students have an evenly distributed workload.
+As most of the student commute long distance to Campus, they also suggested having more lectures (of different courses in P2) on same day to avoid commute on multiple week days.